OPEC intrigue lifts oil prices

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-Saudi Arabia wants to know to legitimize that overproduction of 300,000 to 400,000 barrels of production cuts which could see oil soaring.
+Saudi Arabia wants to now legitimize that overproduction of 300,000 to 400,000 barrels of production cuts which could see oil soaring.
 Iraq is saying that at the very least an extension of production cuts is in the bag.
 Yet could the whole deal fall apart if the Russians do not get on board?

 At every OPEC meeting, the Russians have played hard to get.
 Russian oil minister Alexander Novak likes to play bad cop to Vladimir’s Putin’s good cop.
 Russian oil companies complain with Mr. Novak with their desire to produce more oil.
 Novak talks tough and raises the fear that a deal with OPEC will not be reached.
 Then Russian President Vladimir Putin rides in on his white horse to get the deal done and at the last minute, we get an agreement.